viralemergence/PoxHost/README.md

 This repository contains data and code to reproduce all analyses from <...>.

 ## Instructions
-To run the analysis, you can fork and clone this repository or download the "Tseng2020" folder directly to your local desktop (see *Recommended file organization*).
+To run the analysis, you can fork and clone this repository or download the "Tseng2020" folder directly to your local desktop (see *File organization (recommended)*).
 The code is separated into two markdown files, each contained within their corresponding folders: one for the host prediction model – *HostPrediction_Code.Rmd* – and the other for the link prediction model – *LinkPrediction_Code.Rmd*.
 Both markdown files are organized similarly into five parts (see *Code organization*) and draw data from the same source file, *Data_raw.RData*.

-### Recommended file organization
+### File organization (recommended)
 1. Tseng2020 > Host Prediction Model > ...
       - HostPrediction_Code.Rmd
       - HostPrediction_Code.pdf